-However, we do not support to require the disclosure of the fair value by the level of the fair value hierarchy for each class of assets and liabilities which are not measured at fair value in the statement of financial position, but for which the fair value is disclosed (par.
+However, we hold concerns against the required disclosure of the fair value by the level of the fair value hierarchy for each class of assets and liabilities not measured at fair value in the statement of financial position, but for which the fair value is disclosed (par.
 58).
-That information is not relevant in our view.

-We basically agree with the presentation of a sensitivity analysis for fair value measurements categorised within Level 3 of the fair value hierarchy (par.
-57g).
-However, we would recommend limiting that requirement to present only those sensitivities in the analysis which are likely to be significant to the financial statements of the entity.
+Furthermore, we think the presentation of a sensitivity analysis for fair value measurements categorised within Level 3 of the fair value hierarchy (par.
+57g) does not really make sense.